hanishkvc/prgs-sdr-kspecanal/README.rst

 Scan over a large freq range, in steps and show the results both as a normal signal level plot as well as a heat map with historic data.

+The signal level plot contains the Max level seen till then and the average level seen till then, by default.

 Normal
 --------